Walter Cowan: The Baltic

 In January 1919 the 1st Light Cruiser Squadron was sent to the Baltic Sea.
 Cowan's mission was to keep the sea lanes open to the new republics of Finland, Latvia, Estonia and Lithuania, which were under threat of being overrun by Soviet Russia.
 The squadron support enabled them to secure their freedom.
 During the course of this campaign, coastal motor boats attached to Cowan's command sank one Bolshevik battleship and a cruiser at Kronstadt naval base.
 Augustus Agar received the Victoria Cross for his part in these events.
 Andrew Browne Cunningham, later Britain's leading Second World War admiral, commanded Cowan's destroyers in this campaign.
 Cowan's forceful diplomacy ensured a successful mission, for which he was advanced to Knight Commander of the Order of the Bath in 1919 and created a baronet, "of the Baltic", in the 1921 New Year Honours.
 He was awarded the Cross of Liberty (VR I/1) of Estonia.

 Between the wars

 In 1921, Cowan was appointed to command the Battlecruiser Squadron, flying his flag in HMS Hood.
 He was unemployed from 1923 to 1925, although he was promoted vice admiral in 1923.
-In 1925 he was appointed Commander-in-Chief, Coast of Scotland and, in 1926, Commander-in-Chief, America and West Indies Station, holding the command until 1928.
+In 1925 he was appointed Commander-in-Chief, Coast of Scotland and, in 1926, Commander-in-Chief, America and West Indies Station, holding the command until 1928, with his shore headquarters at Admiralty House Clarence Hill, across the mouth of the Great Sound from the station's base at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda.
 He was promoted admiral in 1927.
 His final appointment was as First and Principal Naval Aide-de-Camp to the King in 1930.
 He retired in 1931.